 My amazing dining and food experience in the city of culinary paradise

-I posted my yummylicious experience in Osaka earlier, and my craving for Japanese cuisine didn’t just stop there.
-This time, let’s head to Tokyo.
+With my previous yummylicious experience in Osaka, my craving for Japanese cuisine didn’t just stop there.
+Let’s head to Tokyo and continue on!

 The food scene in Tokyo is like looking through a Kaleidoscope; It keeps the glorious tradition and it evolves, which constantly surprises me.
 I have been to Tokyo many times, but still, I discover something novel every time and that’s why I always go back for more.
 Last month, I had eight close friends joined me and the nine of us embarked on yet another amazing yummylicious journey.
 If you have an empty stomach and adventurous heart, follow us!
 Hopefully, we could inspire your next visit to Japan.